EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

 projections:
    Path to a csv file giving initial market projection.
 See :ref:`inputs-projection`

-regions:
-   Path to a csv file describing the regions.
-See :ref:`user_guide/inputs/regions:regional data`.

 global_commodities:
    Path to a csv file describing the comodities in the simulation.
 See :ref:`user_guide/inputs/commodities:commodity description`.